firecracker-microvm/firecracker-containerd/runtime/README.md

   `firecracker` located in its working directory.
 A fully-qualified path to the `firecracker` binary is recommended, as the working directory typically changes every execution when run by containerd.
-* `socket_path` (required) - A path where a socket file should be created for communicating with the Firecracker API.
-A relative path like `./firecracker.sock` is recommended so that the socket is created in the temporary working directory allocated by containerd.
 * `kernel_image_path` (required) - A path where the kernel image file is located.
 A fully-qualified path is recommended.
 * `kernel_args` (required) - Arguments for the kernel command line.